johndk/berkeley-ml-capstone/README.md

 | Arrival   | Model 2B | `ArrDel15` | Model 2A information plus the actual departure time and departure delay |
 | Arrival   | Model 2C | `ArrDel15` | Model 2B information plus taxi-out and takeoff information |

-Each model notebook engineers features that summarize time of day, season, route, distance, congestion, and weather.
-Each saved model dataset excludes information recorded after its stated prediction time.
+The shared feature files include measures of time of day, season, route, distance, planned traffic, and weather.
+Each model notebook uses only the fields allowed at its prediction time, so information recorded later in the flight is left out of that model.

 ### EDA